chrisgrieser/nvim-scissors/README.md

 }
 ```

-In addition, you need your snippet engine to point to the snippet folder as
+In addition, you need your snippet engine to point to the same snippet folder as
 `nvim-scissors`:

 ### `LuaSnip`